|Review: Climate Hustle|

-They talk about the claims of some scientists that sea-level rise is accelerating, and say that's not true, there's been sea-level rise, but the rate has stayed pretty constant, and it's not fast enough to be alarming at this point.
-That's really not true, there's been quite a bit of acceleration, but it's very recent (bear in mind that the movie was released back in 2016 and made before that).
+They talk about the claims of some scientists that sea-level rise is accelerating, and they say that such claims are not true.
+They also say that there has been some sea-level rise, but the rate has stayed pretty constant, and it's not fast enough to be alarming at this point.

 So, the rate of sea-level rise since 2006 has nearly tripled compared to the sea-level rise for over a century before that.

 Some scientists, however, are reporting that major giant land-based ice sheets in Antarctica are showing signs of increasing instability, and they could very rapidly slide into the ocean, which could greatly accelerate sea-level rise in the future.

 It should be noted that in 2006, when Al Gore showed videos of what 20 feet of sea-level rise would do to the world's great coastal cities in An Inconvenient Truth, the IPCC was predicting only 2 feet of sea-level rise by 2100.
 Gore did mention that this was the scenario "if Greenland melts" but made no mention of how long that would take, leaving much of the audience thinking that it would happen within a few decades, when it would probably take centuries if not millenia.

 The movie shows several scenes from TV news, all attributed by the media to "climate change".

 The movie then shows Professor Roger Pielke of the University of Colorado saying that we have observed no increase in the number of hurricanes or tornadoes as a result of global warming.